thecluff/GullleBelle/README.md

 ````
 (Replace `(Your Xampp folder)` with your Xampp folder).

-14. Start Apache in the XAMPP control panel.
+14. Retart 'MySQL' and 'Apache' in the XAMPP control panel.
 15. Go to www.gulllebelle.com (this link only works on your computer) and you're done!

 ## Warning!!